Cashing out - the ultimate risk-off move? Cashing out - the ultimate risk-off move? Cashing out - the ultimate risk-off move?

 Peter Siks

-Summary: The simplest way to reduce your market risk is by being less invested in the market.
-Going all out, this means that you sell all your holdings for cash.
-But there are important nuances that you need to be aware of if you consider 'going cash'.
+Summary: From time to time in your investing journey, you might want to reduce your risk.
+The simplest way to reduce your market risk is by being less invested in the market.
+You can achieve this by selling some or all your positions aka cashing out.
+While it might make sense to reduce your exposure by selling positions, there are important considerations you need to be aware of before you make the move.

 Exposure possibilities

-When you buy stocks, bonds or any other financial instrument, you have exposed yourself to market risk.
-You have probably done this with the goal of being rewarded for this exposure in the form of a return.
-Below you see a visual representation of different types of exposure you can have to the market.
-If you are fully invested (all your capital is on the table), you have created maximum exposure.
+When you buy stocks, bonds or any other financial instrument, you expose yourself to market risk.
+You probably do this to earn a positive return and make money.
+Imagine you have EUR 10,000.
+If you choose to invest the full amount, this is known as being fully invested (all your capital is on the table).
+You have created maximum exposure.
 High rewards are possible but there is also significant risk.

 Reasons to go cash

 Over time, markets tend to go up.
-But there might be times where you feel uncomfortable with how the markets are moving.
-You might for example feel that the valuations are too high given the economic outlook.
-This could be a reason to reduce your exposure by selling all or parts of your portfolio.
+But there might be times when you feel uncomfortable with how the markets are moving or you think that the valuations are too high given the economic outlook.
+In such cases, you might choose to reduce your exposure by selling all or parts of your portfolio and have more cash at hand.
+The benefits of that move include:

 How to go cash

-2. Cut your position in half.
-This approach leans on the saying: “If you are not sure, halve your positions”.
-This results in a few things.
-Firstly, you reduced your exposure to 50%.
-So, if the markets go down, your loss will also be half.
-Secondly, if the market goes up, you can still generate a return.
-Whether you reduce your current positions with 50% or 90% (or 15%), totally depends on your conviction, or worries, about the current market.
+1. Cut your positions.
+This approach leans on the belief that if you are not comfortable, you should reduce your exposure.
+It’s important to understand that with less exposure you limit your losses but you also limit your potential to gain.
+For example, with a 50% exposure reduction if markets go down, your loss will be halved but if markets go up, you can still generate a return.
+Whether you reduce your current positions by 15%, 50% or more depends on your conviction, or worries, about the current market.

 As you can see, there are several ways to reduce your market risk – going all cash isn’t the only opportunity.
 The method you choose depends entirely on your view of the markets.
 If you are completely convinced that everything will fall, you might opt to sell everything.
 But if you are not so sure that we are on the edge of very strong market decline, other approaches might suit you better.